 Advanced Micro Devices Inc. (AMD:US), the second-largest maker of processors for personal computers, forecast sales growth that beat estimates as supply constraints eased and demand increased for PC chips.

 Second-quarter sales will grow about 3 percent from the first three months, the Sunnyvale, California-based company said today in a statement.
-That indicates revenue of about $1.63 billion, compared with the $1.59 billion average analyst estimate (AMD) compiled by Bloomberg.
+That indicates revenue of about $1.63 billion, compared with the $1.59 billion average analyst estimate (AMD:US) compiled by Bloomberg.